CARBOHYDRATES AND WEIGHT LOSS IN CITY* STATE*

 - Starch: This type of carbohydrate is created by units of sugar that have bonded together.
 Naturally occurring starch can be found in bananas, barley, oats, sweet potatoes, chestnuts, yams as well as various types of beans such as lentils, peas and chickpeas.

 - Fiber: This type of carbohydrate is also formed through the bond of units of sugar.
 There is soluble and insoluble fiber.
 Sources of natural soluble fiber include oranges, berries, carrots, corn and peas.
 Sources of natural insoluble finger include watermelon, green beans, broccoli and the skin of peaches and potatoes.

 Other words to know: Glycemic Index and Net Carbs.
 Most people are not aware that the Food and Drug administration does not regulate the definition of many words that are used on foods.
 For example: the terms “low carb” and “net carbs” have no standard so when they are placed of food labels that does not hold a lot of meaning.
 The term “net carbs” is defined as the amount of carbohydrates within a food or product not including fiber or, in some cases, fiber and sugar alcohols.

-The term “glycemic index” is a term that many people in CITY* have heard, but often do not know what it means.
+The term “glycemic index” is a term that many people in CITY* STATE* have heard, but often do not know what it means.
 The glycemic index is a system used to classify varies foods that contain carbohydrates and how it may potentially raise blood sugar.
 There are several natural, healthy foods that you can find that are low on the glycemic index, such as:

 - Low fat dairy products